-The former historic capital of the Inca Empire, Cusco is the most popular destination in Peru today.
+The former historic capital of the Inca Empire, Cusco, is the most popular destination in Peru today.
 Besides being the capital archaeological capital of the Americas, Cusco is also the gateway to the legendary city that is Machu Picchu.
 As it’s also known, Cuzco boasts the richest heritage amongst any of the South American cities and is thus very popular with gay travelers.
 In fact, LGBTQ travelers come here for the sweeping landscapes and rich cultural heritage more than anything else.
-So, you’ll find gay hotels in Cusco overflowing with travelers coming for the rich Incan heritage, with a friendly staff warmly welcoming them.
-What’s more, they range from luxurious hotels to boutique heritage ones, which is what makes the city so special.
-The gay scene here is not as thriving as the gay scene in capital Lima, but there is a small gay scene here.
+So, we found gay hotels in Cusco overflowing with travelers coming for the rich Incan heritage and a wonderful staff warmly welcoming us.
+What’s more, they range from luxurious hotels to boutique heritage ones, which is what makes staying in the city so special.
+The gay scene here isn’t as thriving as that we found in the capital Lima, but it does exist.
+And we explored it to the hilt.

-Of course, the biggest and best thing to see in Cusco is the UNESCO World Heritage Site of Machu Picchu.
-Cusco is also the perfect base to visit the Sacred Valley filled with Incan ruins and one of Peru’s Most Beautiful Places.
-The city also celebrated Inti Raymi, the festival of the sun, and one of the Annual World Festivals Worth The Trip.
-So, gay Cusco is worth making the trip for more than just exploring the gay scene.
-To that end, here are the top 11 gay friendly hotels in Cusco.
+Of course, we were mightily excited to see Cusco’s archaeological and historical treasures.
+Perhaps the biggest and best thing to see in Cusco is the UNESCO World Heritage Site of Machu Picchu.
+We also visited the Sacred Valley, which is filled with Incan ruins and is one of Peru’s most beautiful places.
+During our stay, the city also celebrated Inti Raymi, the festival of the sun.
+In fact, it’s one of the annual world festivals worth the trip here.
+Clearly, Cusco was worth making the trip for more than just exploring its gay scene – and we can’t wait to tell you all about it.

 Table of contents